 A glass of milk, especially warmed, has been a sleeping aid for centuries.
 For ultimate results, combine your warm milk with some honey.
 This drink will promote your general sleep quality and will positively affect your ability to fall asleep.

 If all else fails, you can always use some naturally derived supplements to help you sleep.
 A melatonin pill can give you a much needed boost to help you fall asleep, stimulating melatonin production in your body.
 Keep in mind that by after using this supplement you might experience vivid dreams as a side effect.
 You can start by taking 1 mg of the supplement approximately 30 minutes before bedtime and seeing if it is an effective sleeping aid for you.
 If this doesn’t help you, consider raising the dose to 3 mg per night.
 It is not recommended to take more than 15 mg of melatonin to help you go to sleep.

 Lastly, it is hard to overestimate the effect a hot shower may have on you.
 A hot shower about 30 minutes before bedtime will help you relax your muscles, calm your nerves and get your body ready for rest.

-It is very common for smokers and ex-smokers to experience trouble falling and staying asleep, so don’t get discouraged if you can’t sleep without weed.
-As you can see, there are multiple solutions that can work to address your sleeping problems.
+It is very common for smokers and ex-smokers to experience trouble falling and staying asleep on a regular basis, so don’t get discouraged if you can’t sleep without weed.
+As you can see, there are multiple solutions that can work to address your sleeping problems that arise as a physical symptom of marijuana withdrawal.
 Before you seek medical help, it is worth giving these tips a try and see if you have better luck falling asleep.
-If all else fails, it might be best to seek professional help to aid you in improving your quality of sleep.
+If all else fails, it might be best to seek medical professional help to aid you in improving your quality of sleep.